Dio Wang: Senator for Western Australia (2014—2016)

 The High Court ordered a fresh 2014 half-Senate election for WA, declaring open the six seats in question.
 At the new election, Wang won the fifth vacancy with a 12.3 percent vote, an increase of 7.3 percent.
 He joined the Senate on 1 July 2014.

 The PUP won three Senate seats at the 2013 election, including Wang's success at the WA special Senate election.
 However, within eighteen months, Wang's two Senate colleagues, deputy Senate leader Jacqui Lambie and Senate leader Glenn Lazarus, had resigned from the party to sit as independents, leaving Wang as the only PUP Senator, and one of only two PUP members of the Federal Parliament, the other being party leader Clive Palmer in the House of Representatives.
 Wang served as the whip of the PUP and then leader before his Senate term was cut short at the 2016 double dissolution election.

-Wang courted controversy in 2015 when, shortly after the 26th anniversary of the massacre, he defended the violent suppression of the 1989 Tiananmen Square protests by the government of the People's Republic of China.
+Wang courted controversy in 2015 when, shortly after the 26th anniversary of 1989 Tiananmen Square protests, he defended the protest's violent suppression by the government of the People's Republic of China.
 A few days later Wang spoke again to defend China over territorial claims in the South China Sea.

 The PUP ceased to have any political representation in Australia after the 2016 federal election, and Clive Palmer resigned his leadership of the party.
 Following his electoral defeat, Wang joined the Liberal Party, and there was some speculation that he would seek pre-selection for that party.